gocd/www.go.cd/contribute/index.markdown

 #### [Setup Development Environment](https://github.com/GoCD/go-development-environment-setup)

+#### Tell us what you are trying to do!
+Before getting started on anything (bug/feature) please do talk to us on [developer's group](https://groups.google.com/forum/#!forum/go-cd-dev).
+This helps everybody to be on the same page, i.e. we know who is working on what allowing us manage the project efficiently.
+It will save you effort if you are trying to do something that is already fixed or cannot be fixed due to some limitation!
+It will also help us help you with the code.
+We will let you know about things that we think are important.
+Ex: We might want you to refactor some code as part of this.

+#### Make sure there is an [issue](https://github.com/GoCD/GoCD/issues) logged for it.
+When you talk to us about it we will make sure the issue is logged and assigned to you.
+You should use this issue number in your commit message & pull request comment.

 #### Write Tests & Then Code

 Understand the feature by reading [user docs](http://www.thoughtworks.com/products/docs/go/current/help/) & [design docs](https://github.com/GoCD/design-documentation).